 Purpose of National Education (NE)

-- Sense of identity, pride and self-respect
+- by fostering a sense of identity, pride and self-respect as Singaporeans;

 Singapore is our homeland; this is where we belong.